Ashwagandha for Thyroid: The Bidirectional Risk Explained

 Hashimoto’s Thyroiditis: A Special Case

 Hashimoto’s is an autoimmune thyroid condition and the most common cause of hypothyroidism in developed countries.
-Because ashwagandha has immune-modulating properties, its use in Hashimoto’s is more nuanced than in non-autoimmune hypothyroidism.
+Traditional herbal approaches to thyroid support often consider multiple factors.

-The immune-modulating effects could theoretically go either way in Hashimoto’s: reducing the inflammatory attack on the thyroid (beneficial) or stimulating immune activity in ways that increase autoimmune activity (potentially harmful).
+Ashwagandha has been traditionally used in wellness practices, and its effects on immune function are complex.
 There are no Hashimoto’s-specific RCTs for ashwagandha.
 Clinical herbalists generally approach Hashimoto’s with ashwagandha cautiously — it is used in practice but at lower doses, with monitoring, and typically after the acute inflammatory phase is controlled.

 Hyperthyroidism and Graves’ Disease: The Contraindication